-Now that we're already a month into 2017, those New Year resolutions could be falling to the wayside.
+Now that we're almost halfway into 2021, those New Year resolutions could have fallen to the wayside.
 Often we make large and overwhelming goals with the best intentions, however this isn't always the best recipe for following through.

 Instead, why not incorporate some small changes that can add up to big positive changes in your life if you're consistent?
 Here are 5 of our top simple-but-effective life hacks to get started with.